-Q: How many shares of Summit common stock will I receive in the merger?

-A: If you are a Potomac shareholder, you will receive shares of Summit common stock based on the book values of South Branch and Potomac.
-If the merger were completed as of June 30, 1999, you would receive 3.319 shares of Summit Common Stock for each share of Potomac Common Stock you own.

-Q: How will I be affected by the merger?

-A: If you are a Potomac shareholder, after the merger you will own shares in Summit.
+- How many shares of Summit common stock will I receive in the merger? - A: If you are a Potomac shareholder, you will receive shares of Summit common stock based on the book values of South Branch and Potomac.
+If the merger were completed as of September 30, 1999, you would receive 3.31 shares of Summit Common Stock for each share of Potomac Common Stock you own. - O: How will I be affected by the merger? - A: If you are a Potomac shareholder, after the merger you will own shares in Summit.
 Summit is a bank holding company, and there are different regulatory requirements applicable to it.
 You should carefully review these differences, which are discussed beginning on page 54.

-If you are a South Branch shareholder, you will continue to hold your shares of South Branch stock, but if South Branch's shareholders approve the amendment of its Articles of Incorporation, South Branch's name will be changed and new certificates will be issued.
+If you are a South Branch shareholder, you will continue to hold your shares of South Branch stock, but if South Branch's shareholders approve theamendment of its Articles of Incorporation, South Branch's name will be changed and new certificates will be issued.

-Q: What are the tax consequences to Potomac shareholders from the merger?

-A: We expect that the merger will be a tax-free transaction for federal income tax purposes for Potomac shareholders.
-However, you will have to pay taxes on any cash received for dissenters' shares and any cash received in lieu of fractional shares.
-The tax consequences of the merger to you will depend on your own situation.
-Therefore, you should consult your tax advisor for a full understanding of the tax consequences of the merger.

-Q: When will the merger be completed?

-A: Assuming we receive the required approvals, we expect the merger to be completed during the last quarter of 1999.

-Q: How can I vote if I do not plan to attend the special meeting?

-A: You should read this document carefully and then mail your signed proxy card approving or disapproving the merger in the enclosed return envelope as soon as possible.
-A failure to vote or turn in a proxy card has the same effect as voting against the merger.

-Q: Should I send in my stock certificates now?

-A: No. If the merger is completed, we will send written instructions for exchanging Potomac common stock for Summit common stock.
-If the shareholders of South Branch approve the name change, South Branch shareholders will receive new certificates for the shares of South Branch they own.

-Q: Where can I get more information about South Branch and the merger?

-A: You may obtain more information about South Branch and the merger in this document and in the other sources listed on page 71.
+- Q: When will the merger be completed? - A: Assuming we receive the required approvals, we expect the merger to be completed during the last quarter of 1999. - Q: How can I vote if I do not plan to attend the special meeting? - A: You should read this document carefully and then mail your signed proxy card approving or disapproving the merger in the enclosed return envelope as soon as possible.
+A failure to vote or turn in a proxy card has the same effect as voting against the merger. - Q: Should I send in my stock certificates now? - A: No. If the merger is completed, we will send written instructions for exchanging Potomac common stock for Summit common stock.
+If the shareholders of South Branch approve the name change, South Branch shareholders will receive new certificates for the shares of South Branch they own. - : Where can I get more information about South Branch and the merger? - A: You may obtain more information about South Branch and the merger in this document and in the other sources listed on page 71.